 Around the edge of the screen, there’s a small bezel with lines to show indicate hours and a single button on the side of the screen.
 Unlike other watches, users can decide whether they like to have the screen facing towards the body or the hand.

-The Garmin Vivoactive 3 is waterproof down to 50 metres.
+The Garmin Vivoactive 3 is water-resistant to 50 metres.
 The screen is made of Corning Gorilla Glass 3, and the case is designed with reinforced polymer so it’s a very durable device that can withstand high-intensity workouts.

 The Vivoactive 3 provides the option to choose what the watch displays during workouts by accessing the settings and opting from different data screens.
 There is also the option of allocating what alerts are displayed, and the colours of the text or graphs can be changed, proving extra customisability.
 For example, the Vivoactive 3 has a signal for heart rate monitoring that can be activated when a user’s heart rate reaches a certain point.
 There is also an alert for runners notifying them of their lap times.